Ontario's Open for Jobs Plan WorkingPublished on

-TORONTO — The government's balanced and prudent plan to build Ontario together is working — creating more jobs, putting more money in people's pockets, making our communities healthy, our streets safe, our commutes shorter and our government smarter.
+TORONTO — The government's plan to build Ontario together is working — creating more jobs, putting more money in people's pockets and building towards the future.

-"The government has a plan to create an environment that attracts investment and encourages entrepreneurs to grow their businesses and create high-paying, good quality jobs in Ontario, and we are seeing the results of that," said Vic Fedeli, Minister of Economic Development, Job Creation and Trade.
-"But we know there is more we can do to make doing business in the province faster, easier and more cost-effective."
+"We are working to create an environment that attracts investment and encourages entrepreneurs to grow their businesses and create high-paying, good quality jobs in Ontario, and we are seeing the results of that," said Vic Fedeli, Minister of Economic Development, Job Creation and Trade.